personnelink/mark-3/app/web/system/core/readme.txt

-heart of the system.

-this is where the scripts that manage the other scripts and system files will go.

-also system services like output functions, data normalization, bindings, sessions, system state management, cron / schedule tasks, etc. will be controlled and managed from here.
+## Synopsis

+The system/core is heart of the system.
+The core folder is where main system classes are stored and that extend out to build the rest of the system around.

+## Code Example

+To be filled in later.